diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2025-02-01-websockets.md

 ---
 layout: post
-title: "Using WebSockets to make an online multiplayer pong game"
+title: "Using WebSockets to make an online pong game"
 date: 2025-02-01
-excerpt: "How to use websockets to make an online multiplayer game"
+excerpt: "How to use websockets to make an online game"
 tags: [programming, websockets,python, backend development, software development]
 comments: true
 ---